 You can use a specific product to boost volume in a side-parted bob haircut.
 You can add volume to this cut when styled wavy or straight.
 I suggest applying a root-boosting product with a round brush, followed by a texturizing powder at the root of your hair.

 #9: Face-Framing Brunette Bob

 This face-framing brunette bob is edgy and effortless, perfect for any girl who wants short hair with a touch of texture.
 I recommend using an inch-and-a-half curling iron daily, followed by softening the curls with a brush for daily maintenance.
 Wear this hairstyle for as many days as you can between washes, and add dry shampoo in between to replenish volume.
 To keep the style, I recommend a haircut every 8 weeks.

 Add texture to your bob haircut.
 Try a short, sharp-edged style that suits round faces.
 An expert stylist can assess if this style suits you, your hair type, and your color.
 Prebook a trim every 6-8 weeks.
 Ask your stylist about home hair care products.
 You might need a conditioner or heat protectant for styling.

 #11: Deep Side Part Boyfriend Bob

-A boyfriend bob with a deep side part is a very classy, modern look.
+A boyfriend bob with a deep side parted hair style is a very classy, modern look.
 You can style this hairstyle with a flat iron for sophistication or with a curling iron to achieve a wavy, relaxed look.
 To keep the ideal length, visit your stylist every 6 weeks.